 Thank you for your support as we embark on this long road ahead, we look forward to the journey and in changing equine lives for the better.

-We have found our new facility and will be moving into it at the end of June 2023.
-"Savannah's Hope" is now a reality.
-Our new facility features an indoor arena, an outdoor arena, 6 stall barn with hay storage and feed room, 6 individual 2 acre runs each with shelter, electricity and running water.
-We will have a pasture area set aside for Burros as well with the same ameneties as the 6 large horse runs.
-There is an additional 20 acres of grazing pasture in the rear of the property.
-We will be able to help so many more wild horses and burros!
-There is also a community gathering / office building onsite for small events.
-We are super excited at all the possibilities this new property will allow us to acheive.
+We are super excited at all the possibilities this property will allow us to acheive.
 As well laid out and ready as this property is we could use some help with some things.
 We need to get additional fencing purchased and installed, electric fencing needs to be bought and installed, the runs in the barn need gates at the end of each one and we also need some gates for the large runs, these need to be purchased.
 In addition to the aforementioned we need to get a six foot tall 60 foot diameter round pen for training.
-As always we will have a constant need for hay and grain for feeding, as well as donations for vet services and farrier services.
-We are working on getting a four-wheeler with small trailer for feeding and other chores as well as a small tractor.
-We can do the labor for all these projects, however, volunteers are always welcome to come help!

 Any and all donations are not only greatly appreciated but are also tax deductible!